-- Disconnect BLACK battery cable first then RED battery cable and remove battery from tractor. - · Rinse the battery with plain water and dry. - Clean terminals and battery cable ends with wire brush until bright. - Coat terminals with grease or petroleum jelly. - Reinstall battery (See "REPLACING BATTERY" in the Service and Adjustment section of this manual).
+- Raise seat. - Disconnect BLACK battery cable first then RED battery cable and remove battery from tractor. - Rinse the battery with plain water and dry. - Clean terminals and battery cable ends with wire brush until bright. - Coat terminals with grease or petroleum jelly. - Reinstall battery (See "REPLACING BATTERY" in the SERVICE AND ADJUSTMENTS section of this manual).